York County bail-bonding agent cleared of all 'speakeasy' charges

 The agent made two undercover visits to the lounge last summer, each time paying the cover charge.
 Each time, he was given complimentary alcoholic drinks, according to court documents.

 He asked how much he owed for the alcohol and was told there was no charge for it, but that tipping was encouraged, documents state.

 He had to pay an additional $30 above the cover charge to smoke from a hookah, according to court documents.

-The lounge doesn't have a liquor license, police said.
+The lounge doesn't have a liquor license.

 The Post Office Social Lounge's Facebook page describes it as having a diverse atmosphere and offering hookah, live music, karaoke, DJs, "free adult beverages & more."